 WordPress and PHP Updates

-Most shared hosting providers currently offer PHP version 7.4 or greater, and you can update or downgrade it from your hosting control panel.
+I have noticed that most shared hosting providers offer stable, well-tested versions of PHP.
+You can typically update or even downgrade it from your hosting control panel.

 You can see which PHP version your website is using by going to the Tools » Site Health page and switching to the ‘Info’ tab.